mui/mui-x/docs/src/pages/components/data-grid/export/export.md

 You are able to export the displayed data to CSV with an API call, or using the grid UI.

-### Export selector

-To enable the export selector you need to compose a toolbar containing the `GridToolbarExport` component, and apply it using the `Toolbar` key in the grid `components` prop.
+To enable the CSV export you need to compose a toolbar containing the `GridToolbarExport` component, and apply it using the `Toolbar` key in the grid `components` prop.

 {{"demo": "pages/components/data-grid/export/ExportSelectorGrid.js", "bg": "inline"}}